 The House of Representatives of the State of Rhode Island has passed a resolution expressing gratitude to Victor M. Mendoza for his over forty years of dedicated public service to the Hispanic community in the state.
-Born in the Dominican Republic, Mendoza immigrated to the United States in 1969 and settled in Providence, where he worked multiple jobs while pursuing his education.
-He became the first Latino Employment Counselor in Rhode Island after completing a training program and later earned a Bachelor's degree in Human Services from New Hampshire College.
+Born in the Dominican Republic, Mendoza immigrated to the United States in 1969 and settled in Providence after working various jobs in New York.
+He pursued education in human services and became the first Latino Employment Counselor in Rhode Island.

-Throughout his career, Mendoza has been instrumental in founding and co-founding several key organizations that have significantly impacted the Hispanic community, including The Coalition of Hispanic Organizations of Rhode Island and The Hispanic Cultural Arts Committee of Rhode Island.
-His efforts have helped promote cultural awareness and political representation for Latinos in the state.
-The resolution formally acknowledges his contributions and directs the Secretary of State to provide him with a certified copy of the resolution as a token of appreciation.
+Throughout his career, Mendoza has been instrumental in founding and co-founding several significant organizations that have positively impacted the Hispanic community, including The Coalition of Hispanic Organizations of Rhode Island and The Hispanic Cultural Arts Committee of Rhode Island.
+His efforts have helped to promote cultural awareness and political representation for Latinos in the state.
+The resolution acknowledges his contributions and directs the Secretary of State to provide him with a certified copy of the resolution as formal recognition of his service.

 Introduced By: Representatives Diaz, Batista, Felix, Chippendale, Shekarchi.
 Date Introduced: February 27.
 Referred To: House read and passed.